nktnet1/jewire/README.md

-**jewire** is a niche library designed to automark private functions in the submitted code of students using the Jest testing framework during the first two weeks of their studies in
+**jewire** is a niche library designed to automark private functions in the submitted code of students using the Jest testing framework during the first 2 weeks of their studies in
 [COMP1531 Software Engineering Fundamentals](https://webcms3.cse.unsw.edu.au/COMP1531/23T2/outline).

 This is because `npm` and module imports/exports are not introduced until week 3, when students are considered to be more familiar with JavaScript as a programming language.

 ### 5.2.
 Rationale